JuliaGraphics/Luxor.jl/docs/src/simplegraphics.md

 ```
 ![arc](assets/figures/intersection_line_circle.png)

+`intersection2circles()` finds the area of the intersection of two circles.
+This example shows the areas of two circles, and the area of their intersection.

 ```@example
 using Luxor # hide
 Drawing(700, 300, "assets/figures/intersection2circles.png") # hide
 origin() # hide
 background("white") # hide
 fontsize(14) # hide
+sethue("black") # hide

 c1 = (O, 150)
 c2 = (O + (100, 0), 150)